gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 "post-quantum" means having arrived in the era of quantum computers.

+# Essentials

+Our information society relies on effective cryptography.

+So your web browser warns you, when you communicate over an unsecured channel.

+Your browser and other applications do not communicate with the other endpoint, when security checks fail, and the connection or the other endpoint are not considered secure.

+Shor's algorithm threatens current asymmetric cryptography, like Rivest-Shamir-Adleman (RSA), Diffie-Hellman Ephemeral (DHE), and Elliptic Curve Diffie-Hellman Ephemeral (ECDHE).

+Grover's algorithm threatens cryptographic hash functions and symmetric encryption, but that can be neutralized by doubling the hash and key sizes.

 # Objective

 Large parts of our information society rely on secure communications,